mjperales/jest-playground/README.md

 2. `Form.test.tsx` is missing some tests.

 - Figure out if entire form renders correctly.
-The first tests on checks if the submit button is in the document
+The first test is only checking if the submit button is in the document.
+It's missing the name and email inputs.

 - Write a test to make sure the name field works correctly
 - Write a test to make sure the email field works correctly